confluentinc/kafka-connect-datagen/README.md

 ...
 ```

+_The custom schema can be used at runtime; it is not necessary to recompile the connector_.

 # Confusion about schemas and Avro

 To define the set of "rules" for the mock data, `kafka-connect-datagen` uses [Avro Random Generator](https://github.com/confluentinc/avro-random-generator).